Japan conducts first submarine drill in disputed South China Sea: media - AFP

 China claims most of the resource-rich South China Sea, through which $5 trillion in shipping trade passes annually, despite competing claims from Brunei, Malaysia, the Philippines, Taiwan and Vietnam.

-Tensions have been high over the Scarborough Shoal since Beijing seized it from Manila in 2012.
+Tensions have been high over the Scarborough Shoal since it was seized from Manila by Beijing in 2012.

 The newspaper said the submarine exercises were Tokyo's first in the South China Sea.

-The Maritime Self-Defence Force carried out a "practical" anti-submarine drill, including an exercise to spot enemy submarines with sonar devices, the Asahi said, quoting government sources.
+Japan's Maritime Self-Defence Force carried out a "practical" anti-submarine drill, including an exercise to spot enemy submarines with sonar devices, Asahi said, quoting unnamed Japanese government sources.

-The sources described it as a legitimate naval exercise in neutral waters, with rights of access secured under international law.
+The sources said it was a legitimate naval exercise in neutral waters, with rights of access secured under international law.

+Following the drill, the Japanese submarine plans to make a port call on Monday at Cam Ranh, central Vietnam, in a bid to display Tokyo's defence cooperation with Hanoi, Asahi said.

+The disputed South China Sea contains vital global shipping routes and what are believed to be significant oil and natural gas deposits.

 Immediate confirmation of the Asahi Shimbun report was not available.